EnriqueRT/HumanEukaryoticMicrobiota/README.md

 ### Projects

-The most relevant information on the curating and processing of each of the 33 studies has been included in this folder.
+The most relevant information on the curating and processing of all 33 studies has been included in this folder.
 Each project contains the same information:

 - The `multiqc_stats` directory contains three tables with the statistics of the reads: